 Pro tip: Leave some time to prepare thorough documentation.
 It allows you to track progress and always keep in mind the big picture.
-Moreover, it serves as a reference point for future endeavours and further company growth.
+Moreover, it serves as a reference point for future endeavors and further company growth.

-- Choose the best modernisation strategy
+- Choose the best modernization strategy

 Final decisions and particular approach should be dependent on what is the particular problem you’re trying to solve and where lays its source (technology, architecture, or certain functionalities).
 It should also depend on the final target you have.
-Each company has specific business needs, which will impact the decision made in terms of system modernisation.
+Each company has specific business needs, which will impact the decision made in terms of system modernization.

 If a company’s technological transformation is supposed to generate benefits in the following years, it should be strictly linked with the long-term business strategy.
 In fact, it’s the business factors that determine tech solutions, not the other way around.
-Particular software tweaks should all lead towards a bigger target, which is accomplishing the company’s goals - this is actually the starting point of choosing the right modernisation approach.
+Particular software tweaks should all lead towards a bigger target, which is accomplishing the company’s goals - this is actually the starting point of choosing the right modernization approach.

 Legacy applications might serve current business needs and help a company retain its regular customers.
 However, they are not necessarily in line with future needs, such as attracting new customers, expanding offerings, reaching out to new markets, or leveraging emerging technologies.

 Modernization is a long-term investment necessary to future-ready your product.
 This is why it’s also important to include this process in financial planning.
 Be prepared that immediate revenue should not be anticipated - certain changes (especially such complex ones) take time.
 Benefits will come slowly but surely - you’ll be able to pick up the fruits of this hard work in the future.